 - Ph.D.
 Industrial Design, Delft University of Technology, the Netherlands

 - M.Sc.
 Design for Interaction, Delft University of Technology, the Netherlands

 - B.A.
-Industrial Design and Visual Communication Design, Handong University, South Korea
+Industrial Design and Visual Communication Design, Handong University, Republic of Korea

 - B.E.
-Computer Science, Handong University, South Korea
+Computer Science, Handong University, Republic of Korea